louisradtke/rdpms-core/README.md

    - job queue (not for dispatchment or scheduling)
    - artifacts (redundant to data files/sets?
 UI may accept data of specific type (PNG vs. MCAP) instead of artifact in general.)
    - taint of data (files and sets)
+   - Q: what, if some data was just uploaded to an S3 bucket and now has to be indexed, just like in RBB? can a job alter the metadata of its source, but not create an artifact?
 3. create interfaces and mockups for:
    - general system configuration
    - data stores